kflournoy-sf/sa11y-starter-kit-hackathon/README.md

 5. Add a new Sa11y test

-    1. In the productCard component, uncomment the HTML code for the unordered list starting on line 3.
-Note that it has an accessibility error (UL tags should not contain a DIV tag).
+    1. Look in the productCard component - the HTML code for the unordered list starting on line 3 has an accessibility error (UL tags should not contain a DIV tag).

     2. Add a new Sa11y Jest test to your application in the productCard.test.js file.
 Look at existing tests for other components for examples, or read the [Sa11y documentation](https://github.com/salesforce/sa11y#jest-integration). _Hint: if you get stuck, look at our answer in the productCard.test.js.ANSWER file._